 Short for the word "concatenate," the cat command is one that is most commonly and frequently used in Linux operating systems.

-The cat command makes it possible for you to create multiple or just single files while viewing the contents of them.
+Cat command is used for creating multiple or just single files while viewing the contents of them.
 Cat commands will also show those specific cat files and will redirect the output in the files or terminal.

 In this article, you'll be shown how to use cat commands as well as some examples of just what they can do.